Tropical Storm York

-Severe Tropical Storm York, also known in the Philippines as Neneng, was a storm that formed in September 1999.
+Severe Tropical Storm York (or Typhoon York), also known in the Philippines as Tropical Depression Neneng, was a tropical cyclone that formed in September 1999.
 It brought severe impacts to the Philippines and southeastern China, causing 35 deaths.
-The storm is considered the worst storm to hit Hong Kong since 1983.
-York was first noted as a tropical disturbance over the Philippine Sea on September 9th, 1999, and became a tropical depression three days later on September 12.
-Initially, the intensity of the system wasthat of a weak tropical depression, however it formed a new center while in the northern South China Sea west of Luzon the following day.
-Despite intensifying into a tropical storm the following day, York's track was erratic and remained stationary for a while, until it landfalled near Hong Kong as a severe tropical storm or minimal typhoon on September 16.
+York is considered the worst tropical cyclone to hit Hong Kong since 1983.
+York was first noted as a tropical disturbance over the Philippine Sea on September 9, 1999, and became a tropical depression three days later on September 12.
+Initially, the intensity of the system was that of a weak tropical depression; however, it formed a new center while in the northern South China Sea west of Luzon soon after.
+York intensified into a tropical storm on September 13 and its track was erratic and remained stationary for a while, until it landfalled near Hong Kong as a minimal typhoon on September 16.
 York then weakened to a tropical storm and quickly degenerated into a remnant area of low pressure soon after on the following day.

 York generated heavy rainfall and flooding when it crossed over the Philippines, which claimed the lives of 18 people.
 York is particularly noted for leading to the Hong Kong Observatory issuing the highest No. 10 warning for the first time since 1983 as well as killing two people in Hong Kong when it passed near the city.
 A cargo ship reportedly sunk, 18,000 homes lost power in the wake of the storm and 4,000 trees were uprooted in Hong Kong.
 In Macau, one person was injured and 120 incidents related to the storm were reported.
 In the Chinese province of Guangdong, fifteen people lost their lives and from the heavy rainfall.
 Overall, total damages were estimated to be at least $34 million (USD).